[ Main contents start here ]

 Unified Global Talent Management

-To strengthen unified global talent management at MUFG, we have established a global framework for talent management and hold global talent management meetings for each business area.
-This allows us to develop talent from a global perspective.
+To strengthen unified global talent management, we have established a common global framework and hold cross-regional talent management meetings for each business area, enabling talent development from a global perspective.

 As a result of continuously enhancing these initiatives, the number of overseas employees in management roles has increased.
-As March-end 2024, ten overseas employees, including one woman, have been appointed as executive officers at the Bank.
-The expansion of such career paths not only boosts the motivation of overseas employees, but also serves as a positive stimulus for domestically hired employees, creating a virtuous cycle in global talent development.
+As of March-end 2025, eleven overseas employees, including one woman, have been appointed as executive officers at the Bank.
+The expansion of such career paths not only boosts the motivation of overseas employees but also serves as a positive stimulus for domestically hired employees, creating a virtuous cycle in global talent development.

 1. the Bank, the Trust Bank, MUMSS, NICOS, and their respective subsidiaries